Stetson University: Academics

-Stetson University offers more than 55 majors and minors leading to the Bachelor of Arts (B.A), Bachelor of Science (B.S.), Bachelor of Music (B.M.), Bachelor of Music Education (B.M.E.), and Bachelor of Business Administration (B.B.A.) degree.
-There are 18 graduate programs in Business, Law, Education, Counseling, and Master of Fine Arts.
-The Juris Doctor and Master of Laws are offered by the Stetson College of Law, which guarantees admission to Stetson graduates who meet certain academic requirements.
-Dual degree programs are offered in law and business administration, and in pharmacy and business administration.
+Stetson University offers more than 55 majors and minors leading to the Bachelor of Arts, Bachelor of Science, Bachelor of Music, Bachelor of Music Education, and Bachelor of Business Administration degrees.
+There are 18 graduate programs in business, law, education, counseling, and fine arts.

 The university is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
-The student-faculty ratio is 12–1.
+The student-faculty ratio is 10–1.
 Total full-time faculty in all Stetson's colleges and schools is 265.

 College of Arts and Sciences

-The College of Arts and Sciences is the liberal arts heart of the university, with 19 academic departments and several interdisciplinary programs.
-The College of Arts and Sciences is the largest college on campus in terms of total undergraduate majors and total number of faculty.
-The College of Arts and Sciences is the largest and most diverse of Stetson University's colleges and schools; it includes the humanities, natural sciences, social sciences, education and the arts.
+With 19 academic departments and several interdisciplinary programs, the College of Arts and Sciences is the largest college on campus in terms of total undergraduate majors and total number of faculty.
+It includes the humanities, natural sciences, social sciences, education and the arts.
 There is a student to faculty ratio of 12:1.